Welcome to East Sheen Primary School Parent Teacher Association

 Alongside smaller projects such as providing numeracy support, replenishing art supplies, buying playground and sports equipment to mention but a few.

-The PTA is more than just a fund raising charity.
-We also organise non-profit making events just for fun!
-In addition, we are a conduit for observation, comment and communication from all parents and teachers.
+The PTA is more than just a fund-raising charity we are a conduit for observation, comment and communication from all parents and teachers.
 It is our aim as a PTA to ensure that all parents feel that they have a voice in the school and can contribute to its success.

 The PTA, like the school, actively encourages parent feedback and suggestions.
 Parents can do that via their class reps or direct to any member of the PTA.
 There is also a meeting with the Headship Team co-ordinated by the Class Rep Co-ordinators to discuss any concerns or suggestions.

 By default, all ESPS parents are members of the PTA.
 The PTA has a committee of volunteers including Co-Chairs, a Secretary and Treasurer and is always looking for new committee members.
 The President of the PTA is Liz Page and there is always at least one teacher representative, currently the position is held by Dawn Clacher.

 Parents/Carers do not have to be a committee member to get involved or attend PTA meetings.
 All opinions are heard.
 The chair will also always communicate a written opinion to those attending a meeting on any subject.

 We also have a group of PTA ‘supporters’ who help on an adhoc basis.
 So if you have a particular skill that could help that is great.
 Artists, event management, musicians, web experts, marketing communications, PR – you name it; we’ve found a use for it!
 Equally if you can pour coffee, count money or move furniture we would be happy to add your name to our supporters list.
 The more we can spread the load the easier for everyone – so please do let us know what you would be happy to do.